Experience the power of Luzmo. Talk to our product experts for a guided demo or get your hands dirty with a free 10-day trial.

 If ease of use is your main concern, Stitch is a data integration platform that allows you to pull data from over 130 sources without writing a single line of code.
 Stitch is open source and it updates automatically and continuously, without you lifting a finger.
 This means a constant flow of data ready for analysis.

-With great uptime and SOC2 and HIPAA certification, it’s a logical choice for enterprise businesses that put value on reliability, while the great user interface comes as a nice extra.
 As a side note, Stitch was recently acquired by Talend (you’ll find them further down this list), which means that Stitch is also enterprise-ready.

 Price: there is a free trial and paid plans start at $100 and scale upwards based on the number of data rows you need.

 Just like Amazon (which we’ll cover in a minute), Microsoft has its own ETL offering, suitable for users with different needs.
-Besides the ETL offering, Azure Data Factory lets customers perform a wide range of operations on data pipelines, such as designing, scheduling, and monitoring.
+Besides the ETL workloads, Azure Data Factory lets customers perform a wide range of operations on data pipelines, such as designing, scheduling, and monitoring.

 It does not have as many connectors as some of its competitors (just 90 at the time of writing), but it packs a mighty punch.
 Azure customers can use it as a no-code platform or use the command base to write their own code.